-Before dismantling the clutch, the primary chain case cover must be removed as described under Front Chain on page 24.
+Before dismantling the clutch, the primary chain case cover must be removed as described under Front Chain on page 22.
 The clutch springs must be compressed by pressing the outer plate inwards until the circlip retaining the spring pressure plate can be removed.
 Care must be taken to see that the springs are properly compressed as damage may result if they are released suddenly and the job is best accomplished with the aid of special clutch spring compressing tool 61-3191.
-When the spring pressure plate is removed the four plates carrying friction pads can be withdrawn, together with their mating plain plates.
+When the spring pressure plate is removed the three plates carrying friction pads can be withdrawn, together with their mating plain plates.
 If the pads are burnt or otherwise damaged, the plates should be replaced.
+Re-assembly is carried out in the reverse order.